wenwenyu/PICK-pytorch/README.md

 # PICK-PyTorch
-**\*\*\*\*\* Updated on Sep 17th, 2020: A training example on the large-scale document understanding dataset, [DocBank](https://doc-analysis.github.io/docbank-page/), are now available.
+**\*\*\*\*\* Updated on Sep 17th, 2020: A training example on the large-scale document understanding dataset, [DocBank](https://doc-analysis.github.io/docbank-page/), is now available.
 Please refer to [examples/DocBank/README.md](examples/DocBank/README.md) for more details.
 Thanks [TengQi Ye ](https://github.com/tengerye) for this contribution.\*\*\*\*\***